-Day 17: Saturday 6 October, Washington DC
+Day 17: Saturday 5 October, Washington DC

-- National Gallery of Art - Afternoon at leisure/National Museum of American History
+- National Gallery of Art - Afternoon at leisure

 The morning will be spent at the National Gallery of Art, one of the USA's greatest art collections, with work by Da Vinci, Vermeer, Rembrandt, Monet and Renoir.
 After an introductory tour of the gallery highlights, participants will be free to explore the extensive museum at their own pace.
 You may even wish to try out the ice-skating rink in the Sculpture Garden!